- Documentation >

 Extend Payment

-There are different ways you can extend your Payment module implementation.
+You can extend your Payment module implementation:

 You can also customize the payment processing workflow.